What Is The History Of Asset Management?

 This was limited as it required a lot of manual input.
 Every time an asset would change location or status, the asset register would become out of date.

 Therefore, in the early days of modern asset management, a few gaps appeared.
-The risk of ghost and zombie assets was heightened as there was a difficulty in controlling an asset register and keeping it accurate and up to date.
+The risk of ghost and zombie assets was heightened as there was difficulty in controlling an asset register and keeping it accurate and up to date.

 The Creation Of Asset Management Software